-We applied Bayesian classifier to the full MIPAS dataset from July 2002 to March 2012.
-The period includes a couple of longer data gaps caused by technical problems with the interferometer (e.g., Fischer et al., 2008), with the main gap between April and December 2004.
-However, the final dataset still provides excellent geographical and temporal coverage for 10 NH and 9 SH polar winters of day and night time observations.
+We applied a Bayesian classifier to the full MIPAS dataset from July 2002 to March 2012.
+The period includes a couple of longer data gaps caused by technical problems with the interferometer (e.g. Fischer et al., 2008), with the main gap between April and December 2004.
+However, the final dataset still provides excellent geographical and temporal coverage for 10 NH and 9 SH polar winters of daytime and night-time observations.
 This gives the opportunity for detailed case studies of polar processes related to PSC formation as well as for the compilation of a unique pole-covering climatology of PSC types.
+Further information on access to these data can be found in Sect.
+6.

-4.1 A case study of gravity wave induced PSC formation
+4.1 A case study of gravity-wave-induced PSC formation

-Höpfner et al. (2006b) showed the importance of mountain waves (MW) over the Antarctic Peninsula for the formation of an Antarctic NAT belt that was observed for the first time by MIPAS in the SH winter 2003.
-Currently, scientific interest is

-- 10 growing for a better assessment of the importance of gravity waves on the formation process of PSCs and a better representation of these processes in CCMs for more precise ozone predictions (Alexander et al., 2013, Orr et al., 2015).
-The new data set of observations of PSC types for multiple SH and NH winter conditions up to pole may help to better constrain and validate new microphysical models describing the homogenous and heterogeneous formation processes for ice and NAT (e.g., Engel et al., 2013, Hoyle et al., 2013).
-These models are beyond the status of simple equilibrium schemes, which are still used in most - 15 CTMs and CCMs.
+Höpfner et al. (2006b) showed the importance of mountain waves over the Antarctic Peninsula for the formation of an Antarctic NAT belt that was observed for the first time by MIPAS in the SH winter 2003.
+Currently, scientific interest is growing for a better assessment of the importance of gravity waves on the formation process of PSCs and a better representation of these processes in CCMs for more precise ozone predictions (Alexander et al., 2013; Orr et al., 2015).
+The new dataset of observations of PSC types for multiple SH and NH winter conditions up to pole may help to better constrain and validate new microphysical models describing the homogenous and heterogeneous formation processes for ice and NAT (e.g. Engel et al., 2013; Hoyle et al., 2013).
+These models are beyond the status of simple equilibrium schemes, which are still used in most CTMs and CCMs.
 A first study of using the new NAT scheme in the global chemical transport models CLaMS shows promising results (Grooß et al., 2014).

-Figure 12 presents an example of the daily evolution of the PSC distribution of the Bayesian Classifier for June 2010.
-The coloured symbols represent the PSC classes, where in addition to the 3 main classes (ice, STS, NAT), the 3 mixed-types, unspecified, and optically thick clouds are also highlighted.
-Underlaid gridded 15 μ m brightness temperature variances

-- 20 retrieved from AIRS are presented as a proxy for the gravity wave (GW) activity in the altitude range around 20-25 km (see Sec.
+Figure 12 presents an example of the daily evolution of the PSC distribution of the Bayesian classifier for June 2010.
+The coloured symbols represent the PSC classes, where in addition to the three main classes (ice, STS, NAT), the three mixed types, unspecified, and optically thick clouds are also highlighted.
+Underlaid gridded 15 μm brightness temperature variances retrieved from AIRS are presented as a proxy for the gravity wave (GW) activity in the altitude range around 20-25 km (see Sect.
 2).
-It is obvious that the first outbreak of orographic GWs on June 1 has no imprint on the formation of NAT clouds in the outer region of the polar vortex.
+It is obvious that the first outbreak of orographic GWs on 1 June has no imprint on the formation of NAT clouds in the outer region of the polar vortex.
 Wind conditions and temperature development of the cold pole do not favour the formation of PSCs by temperature variations induced by this mountain wave event.
 In contrast, the June 11 event immediately creates signals for NAT clouds in the downstream region of the Antarctic Peninsula.
-Until around June 22 large areas of the polar - 25 vortex in the temperature regime well above T{ice} are filled with cloud events attributed to NAT.
-Most of these NAT events seems to originate from transport processes along the superimposed Montgomery stream function.
-These contours represent roughly the streamlines of the geostrophic wind and the NAT clouds are along contours crossing the AP region.
-These observations are in line with the mountain-wave seeding hypothesis for PSCs as described and proofed with AIRS and MIPAS data by Eckermann et al. (2010) or to the MIPAS NAT-belt events in mid-June 2003 and 2008 previously reported by Höpfner - 30 et al. (2006b) and Lambert et al. (2012), respectively.
-Preliminary analyses for all MIPAS and AIRS SH observation suggest that generally the early winter conditions in mid-June facilitate meteorological conditions to form a mountain-wave induced NAT-belt (8 out of 10 winter).
-However, we also found similar sporadic outbreaks in the region of the Antarctic Peninsula in a couple of September observations.
-Those usually do not develop to the full extent of a NAT-belt, where a nearly complete ring of NAT clouds fills the outer region of the cold pole region inside the vortex.
-This case study demonstrates that the BC provides a physically reasonable classification in a well-defined meteorological setting.
+Until around 22 June large areas of the polar vortex in the temperature regime well above $T{ice}$ are filled with cloud events attributed to NAT.
+Most of these NAT events seem to origi-